kstzv/ml-dsa/README.md

 # ML-DSA

-An implementation of the Module-Lattice-Based Digital Signature Algorithm (ML-DSA) in C11, based on FIPS 204.
+An implementation of the Module-Lattice-Based Digital Signature Algorithm (ML-DSA) in C11, based on FIPS 204

 ## Development status

 This project is at an early stage of development.
-The code is incomplete, untested, and subject to significant changes.
+The code is incomplete, untested, and subject to significant changes

 It must not be used for cryptographic or production purposes.